DearestDreamWish/Psychosis-Cure/README.md

 # Contents list:
 1. Danish and English theory models.
 2. For comfort.
+3. For understanding.
-3. Games.
+4. Games.
-4. Routine to rehab.
+5. Routine to rehab.
-5. Motivational sayings.
+6. Motivational sayings.
-6. So is this you?
+7. So is this you?

 This project can be updated at anytime, so check later if you want.